Central Avenue (Hudson Palisades): History

 Central Avenue was the "Main Street" of Hudson City, one of the municipalities which elected to join Jersey City in a referendum held in 1863.
 The avenue begins at what had been the southern border of the town that is now near the county seat of Hudson County and the historic Hudson County Courthouse.
 Traveling north it almost immediately passes over three man-made ravines, or "cuts" through the part of the Hudson Palisades called Bergen Hill.
 The now-unused Bergen Arches and the single track Long Dock Tunnel were created for railroads, while The Depressed Highway (the bridge over which was replaced in 2017) was created to allow traffic to by-pass local roads while travelling between the Holland Tunnel and the Pulaski Skyway.
 In July 2012, the Hudson County Board of Chosen Freeholders passed a resolution to extend the avenue between Hoboken Avenue and Newark Avenue.
 The work would be done in conjunction with the replacement of the Hudson County Administration Building with a new courthouse.
 Land for the new building had been acquired by the end of 2017.
-In September 2018, allocations for design of the site were made construction planned for 2020.
+In September 2018, allocations for design of the site were made, with construction planned for 2020.